 Voting Rights

-A representative from Eeach member shall be entitled to vote.
+A representative from each member shall be entitled to vote.
 Additionally each member of the committee shall be entitled to vote

 All votes shall be carried by a simple majority.
 The SAG Chair to have casting vote if necessary.